jake314159/NodeApiQuick/readme.md

 # Node api-quick

 Create a simple JSON based API server in as little as 6 lines with built in support for *SSL*, *Basic auth* & *rate limiting*.
+Capable of handling up to 2200 requests/sec on a single core ([more info](docs/performance.md)).

 [![npm](https://img.shields.io/npm/v/api-quick.svg?maxAge=2592000)](https://www.npmjs.com/package/api-quick)